-Counseling services (personal and ministry-related), scholarships, and church employment information are also available through the college Chaplain.
-The Chaplain, as an ordained member of the United Methodist clergy, provides a link from the college to the United Methodist denomination.
+Counseling services (personal and ministry-related), scholarships, and church employment information are also available through the university Chaplain.
+The Chaplain, as an ordained member of the United Methodist clergy, provides a link from the university to the United Methodist denomination.
+In addition, the Catholic campus minister provides counseling and mass, as well.